List of accidents and incidents involving the Boeing B-52 Stratofortress: 1961

 Another "Broken Arrow" incident: On 14 March 1961, B-52F (tail number 57‑0166) of the 4134th Strategic Wing operating out of Mather AFB, California, carrying two nuclear weapons experienced an uncontrolled decompression, necessitating a descent to 10,000 ft to lower the cabin altitude.
 Due to increased fuel consumption at the lower altitude and being unable to rendezvous with a tanker in time, the aircraft ran out of fuel.
 The crew ejected safely, while the now-unmanned bomber crashed 15 mi west of Yuba City, California.
 The high explosives on the bomb did not detonate, preventing a nuclear detonation.

 On 30 March, B-52G (tail number 59‑2576, call sign "Judy 24") of the 4038th Strategic Wing crashed near Lexington, North Carolina after losing control during an aerial refueling attempt.
 The crew was ordered to bail out but out of the eight crew on board, only six had ejector seats and just two of the five crew members who ejected survived.
 An explosion occurred when the bomber crashed into the ground.
 The reason for loss of control is unknown.
 The aircraft had flown only 233 hours when the accident occurred.

 On 7 April, B-52B (53‑0380, named "Ciudad Juarez") from the 95th Bombardment Wing out of Biggs AFB was accidentally shot down by the launch of a AIM-9 Sidewinder from a F-100A Super Sabre (tail number 53-1662) from the 188th Tactical Fighter Squadron, New Mexico Air National Guard fighter jet during a practice intercept.
 The missile struck the engine pylon on the B-52 resulting in separation of the wing.
 The aircraft crashed on Mount Taylor, New Mexico with three of the eight crew on board killed.
 An electrical fault in the firing circuit caused the inadvertent launch of the missile.

 On 15 October, B-52G (tail number 58‑0196, call sign "Pogo 22") from the 4241st Strategic Wing out of Seymour Johnson AFB disappeared off the coast of Newfoundland over the Atlantic Ocean.
 The aircraft was participating in exercise "Sky Shield II" as part of a mock attack force.
 The crew of eight is listed as lost, presumed dead.

 1962

 On 23 February, a B-52 of the 346th Bombardment Squadron of the 99th Bombardment Wing from Westover AFB lost a crewman when a hatch malfunctioned and opened at altitude.
 The aircraft commander was killed when the rapid decompression sucked him out of the hatch without a parachute.
-The aircraft was flying an Operation Chrome Dome mission and was near Thule AFB at the time.
+The aircraft was flying an Operation Chrome Dome mission and was near Thule AB at the time.